kael8/portfolio-management-system/README.md

 -   **Image Uploads**: Upload images for each project to visually represent your work.
 -   **Responsive Design**: The application is fully responsive and works on all devices.
 -   **Real-time Updates**: Get real-time updates on your projects.
+-   **Skills Display**: Showcase your skills and expertise.
+-   **Works Showcase**: Display your completed works and projects.
+-   **Contact Information**: Provide your contact details for potential clients or collaborators.
+-   **About Section**: Share information about yourself and your professional background.
+-   **Future Blog Feature**: A blog feature may be added where guests can react or comment on posts.

 ## Technologies Used